bhuvneshuchiha/bhuvneshuchiha/README.md

 - Dark mode is a lifestyle.<br>
 - If my editor can’t do it, it’s not worth doing.<br>
 - Terminal tabs are a lie.
 Use tmux.<br><br>
+- Arch Linux makes you a better person.
+Fight me.<br><br>

 ### 🛠 My Dotfiles are My Horcruxes<br>
 I put my soul in my config files.
 Check out my Neovim setup if you dare:<br>
-> ⚡ Powered by Lua, LSPs, Treesitter, and a bit too much caffeine.<br><br>
+> ⚡ Powered by Lua, LSPs, Treesitter, and a bit too much caffeine (on Arch).<br><br>

 ---<br><br>

 📬 **Talk code to me:**<br>
 Pull requests, plugin ideas, or just want to nerd out over terminal workflows?
 I'm all ears.<br><br>

-> May your builds pass and your keybinds never collide. 🧘‍♂️
+> May your builds pass, your keybinds never collide, and your system always boot after a `pacman -Syu`. 🧘‍♂️